johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-31-setting-goals-for-2021.md

 ### 2. Quit Instagram

 A couple of years ago [I quit Facebook](/2018/12/18/goodbye-facebook).
 I don't regret it; it was a blackhole.
 I still use other services from Facebook though, like Instagram and WhatsApp.
 In the last couple of years, Instagram has become much less of a highly-curated photo service and much more of an algorithmically-crafted social network.
-It's slowly morphing into Facebook; and I don't want that for all the same reasons I don't want Facebook.
+It’s slowly morphing into Facebook; and I don't want that for all the same reasons I don't want Facebook.

 I want to share and see great photography and art.
 Instagram rarely gives me that joy anymore, so I've decided the platform has outlived its usefulness to me.
 I'll be shuttering my Instagram account on 1 January 2021.